-CRI 18 Playing conditions for Women's Tier 1 leagues
+CRI 18 Playing conditions for Men's Tier 2 and below leagues

-CRI 18.1 Duration All matches will consist of one innings per side, and each innings will be limited to 30 six-ball overs.
-A minimum of 10 overs per team will constitute a match (subject to the provisions of CRI 18.8 below).
+CRI 18.1 Duration All matches will consist of one innings per side.
+The number of six-ball overs that each innings will be limited to shall be determined on a league-by-league basis based on majority decision between all teams in that league, choosing from 50, 40, 30, or 20 overs, and must be communicated to the BUCS Executive in writing.
+If a majority decision cannot be reached, it shall be 50 overs.
+A minimum of 10 overs per team (5 overs for 20 over format leagues) will constitute a match (subject to the provisions of CRI 18.8 below).